 On September 19th, Bell pleaded no contest to one count of maintaining a drug trafficking place and one count of possession with intent to deliver THC, less than 200 grams, as party to a crime — amended charges.

-In court on Wednesday, October 12th, Bell was sentenced to serve one-and-a-half years in prison, and two years extended supervision on each charge.
-Those sentences were stayed — and Bell was sentenced to serve three years probation.
+In court on Wednesday, October 12th, Bell was sentenced to serve one-and-a-half years in prison, and five years extended supervision.

 22-year-old London White, the alleged shooter, faces one count of first degree intentional homicide, use of a dangerous weapon and one count of possession with intent to deliver THC, less than 200 grams, as party to a crime — amended charges.